Hluhluwe Umkhumbi Lodge

 River beds, hilly slopes with valleys through to mountainous regions.
 Rising from sea level to a height of 540 meters.

-Hluhluwe iMfolozi Park is the only state park in Kwazulu- Natal where where you can find the big 5: Lion, African elephant, Cape buffalo, leopard, and rhinoceros.
+Hluhluwe iMfolozi Park is the only state park in Kwazulu- Natal where you can find the big 5: lion, African elephant, Cape buffalo, leopard, and rhinoceros.
 The white rhino population is the largest in the world.

 But there’s much more to see with over 86 special species including Nile crocodile, hippo, bush-pig, nyala, snakes and lizards.

 The reserve has a diverse population of over 300 birds.
 Birders have the chance to see Longclaw, Temmink’s Courser, Black-bellied Korhaan, Klaas’s Cuckoo, and Crested Barbet.

 Options include a full-day, half-day, and 3-hour drives to suit your itinerary.
 Speak to us about your needs when you book, on arrival or nearer the time – that way we can let you know what the weather doing and provide local game reports too.

 Hluhluwe-Imfolozi Game Reserve is approximately 30 minutes drive from Umkhumbi Lodge.